cyberpabs/masters-ml-cybersecurity-upc/curriculum/quarter-1/Neural_Networks/Neural Networks.md

 # Introduction

-A **neural network** is a pool of simple processing units called **neurons** which communicate by sending signals to each other over a large number of weighted connections and they are used to solve problems by analyzing vast amounts of data.
+A **neural network** is a pool of simple processing units called **neurons** which communicate by sending signals to each other over a large number of weighted connections.
+They are used to solve problems by analyzing vast amounts of data.

 > Inspired by the structure of the **human brain**.